-After dropping off your bags and settling in, we get you acquainted with this incredible city, on a quintessential family-friendly tour.
+After dropping off your bags and settling in, we will acquaint you with this incredible city on a quintessential family-friendly tour.
 But, of course, every Paris itinerary for families needs to include a Tuktuk.

 Walking tour and Fun-filled Tuktuk Ride Through Paris:

-This tour encompasses the best of Paris and includes both the popular tourist sights as well as smaller off the beaten path locations.
-Starting at the Notre-Dame de Paris, discover the history of one of the oldest and most beautiful Gothic cathedrals in the world.
-Next, you will head over to the Louvre Museum, where the kids will be entertained with anecdotes about its history during the time it served as a royal palace.
-You will not be going into the museum today, so enjoy the views and stories, we’re saving the Mona Lisa for tomorrow.
+This tour encompasses the best of Paris and includes famous tourist sights and smaller off-the-beaten-path locations.
+First, meet your fantastic guide at the Notre Dame de Paris and discover the history of one of the world’s oldest and most dramatic Gothic cathedrals.
+Next, head over to the Louvre Museum.
+Your guide will entertain the kids with anecdotes and stories about the museum’s history, imagining life when it served as a royal palace.
+You will not be visiting the museum today, so enjoy the views and stories.
+We’re saving the Mona Lisa for tomorrow.

 From the Louvre, enjoy a relaxed walk at the Tuileries Gardens.
-This vast and beautiful park walks you until Place de la Concorde.
+This vast and beautiful park takes you to the Place de la Concorde.
 On the way to the iconic square, you will stop at the Palais Garnier, also known as The Opera.
-In the 19th century, this ballet and opera hall was responsible for the revitalization of the entire surrounding neighborhood as cafés and shops opened for business attracting patrons of the arts, musicians, and dancers.
-Today the neighborhood pays homage to its storied past, beautifully blending history and change.
+In the 19th century, this ballet and opera hall was responsible for revitalizing the entire surrounding neighborhood.
+Cafés and shops opened for business, attracting patrons of the arts, musicians, and dancers.
+Today the district pays homage to its storied past, beautifully blending history and modernization.

-Making your way past the opera you will find yourself in the very heart of Paris, The Place de la Concorde.
-Your guide is going to show you which hotels, ministries, or churches are hidden behind the columned facades of historic buildings, all while entertaining your children with engaging stories.
-If you look straight ahead, you will see the famous Champs-Elysées avenue and Arc de Triomphe!
+Making your way past the opera, you will find yourself in the very heart of Paris, The Place de la Concorde.
+Your guide will show you which hotels, ministries, or churches are hidden behind the columned facades of historic buildings while entertaining your children with engaging stories.
+Looking straight ahead, you will see the famous Champs-Elysées avenue and Arc de Triomphe!

 Last but not least, your guide is taking you up to Montmartre to see Paris from the best point of view!
 Drive in a private Tuktuk for a scenic 60 min ride along Paris’s most famous streets.
 The Sacré-Coeur terrace provides an extraordinary panoramic view above Paris.

-Finish off your busy day with a relaxing dinner in one of Paris’s famous cafes such as Le52, A hangout for 10th arrondissement locals, and other Right Bankers who love the accessibility of the neo-brasserie format.
-Make sure to grab a spot on the terrace and enjoy another one of Paris’s favorite pastimes, people watching.
+Finish off your busy day with a relaxing dinner in one of Paris’s famous cafes such as Le 52, A hangout for 10th arrondissement locals and other Right Bankers.
+They love the accessibility of the neo-brasserie format.
+Then, make sure to grab a spot on the terrace and enjoy another one of Paris’s favorite pastimes, people-watching.

-Today your morning starts with complimentary breakfast and famous French espresso.
-Enjoy a quiet morning and take in the sights as you will be heading to the Louvre.
+Today your day starts with a complimentary breakfast and famous French espresso.
+Then, enjoy a quiet morning and take in the sights as you head to the Louvre.

 Treasure Hunt At Le Louvre: